In Him Ministries:

 The Promised Land

-God's promises to Abraham.
+God’s promises to Abraham and Israel.

 Did God fulfill His promises to Abraham or